 Getting Started with OpenVCAD#

-This is the official getting started guide for OpenVCAD version 3.x.x+ (Attribute Modeling).
+This is the practical getting started guide for OpenVCAD version 3.x.x+ (Attribute Modeling).

 What You Will Learn#